learning-zone/react-basics/README.md

 **4. useTransition()**

-`useTransition` allows to create an animated transition group.
+It allows to create an animated transition group.
 It takes in the elements of the list, their keys, and lifecycles.
 The animation is triggered on appearance and disappearance of the elements.

 **Example:**